Kartika Purnima: Boita Bandana

 The Kartika month ends on Kartika Purnima.
-The day after Kartika Purnima is called Chhada Khai (ଛାଡ଼ ଖାଇ) when the non-vegetarian people can again start their normal diet.
-However the exact date for Chhada Khai depends on what day it occurs, i.e. odia Hindus can't eat non-vegeterian food on specific days which varies upon the family customs, the most common being Thursday, on which most families avoid non veg, so a suitable day after the completion of Kartik month is chosen which mostly is a Wednesday, Friday or a Sunday occuring after the Kartik Purnima.
-So it's not necessary that Chhada Khai falls on the next day of Kartik Purnima.
+The day after Kartika Purnima is called Chhada Khai (ଛାଡ଼ ଖାଇ) when non-vegetarians can again start their normal diet.
+However the exact day depends on what date Chhada Khai occurs, so Odia Hindus can't eat non-vegetarian food on specific days which varies with family custom, the most common being Thursday, on which most families avoid non-vegetarian food, so a suitable day after the completion of Kartik month is chosen which mostly is a Wednesday, Friday or a Sunday occurring after the Kartik Purnima, so Chhada Khai may not fall on the next day of Kartik Purnima.

 By the way, the most fascinating part of Kartika Purnima in Odisha is the celebration of historic Boita Bandana to commemorate the Bali Jatra commenced by ancient Kalinga merchants and associated fleet to do trade in far South East Asia like Bali, Indonesia etc.